 Nothing in this statement can infringe or intends to infringe upon the authority of the Board of Trustees to amend the statement.
-Further, this statement shall not prevent administration of the university from taking such action as it deems necessary to the functioning or welfare of the university in any matter prior to action of the Board of Trustees.
+Further, this statement shall not prevent administration of the university from taking such action as it deems necessary to the functioning or welfare of the university in any matter prior to the approval action of the University President.